Floquet-induced localization in long-range many-body systems: Phase diagram

-\emph{Phase diagram (nonuniform case).--} To determine the phase diagram of the system for nonuniform couplings ($b{\ll} a{\rightarrow} \infty$), in Fig.~\ref{fig:PDs}(d), we plot $\langle r \rangle$ as a function of $b$ and $\tau$ in a system of size $L=16$, when the strength of the disordered kick is fixed to $\theta=\pi$.
-The phase boundary between the MBL and the ergodic phases are denoted by red markers.
-Interestingly, by decreasing $b$ (i.e. making the Ising interaction more long-range) the localization power increases and the system can localize for longer $\tau$.
-This can be understood as for every spin configuration the Ising interaction induces a different effective energy shift to each qubit, similar to a local magnetic field.
-Therefore, by having a superposition of different spin configurations every qubit feels an effective random field which assists localization just as a spatially disordered magnetic field.
-To see the effect of disordered kick strength on the phase diagram, in the inset of Fig.\ref{fig:PDs}(d) we plot $\tau_c$ as a function of $\theta$ for various $b$.
+All the above analysis can be repeated for systems with nonuniform couplings ($b{\ll} a{\rightarrow} \infty$).
+Again as an example, by fixing $\theta{=}\pi$ and considering various system sizes, in Figs.~\ref{fig:LSs}(e)-(f), we plot $\langle r\rangle$ as a function of $\tau$ for two choices of nonuniform couplings $b{\in}\{0.5,1\}$.
+For considered system sizes, one can see the clear intersection points for all the curves in Figs.~\ref{fig:LSs}(e)-(f) which determine the onset of transition.
+The finite-size scaling analysis which collapses all the curves on a universal one as a function of $(\tau{-}\tau_c)L^{1/\nu}$ and leads to precise $\tau_c$ are presented in the insets of Figs.~\ref{fig:LSs} (e) and (f).
+The achieved $Q$'s for these data collapses are about $4$.
+As long-range Ising interaction induces an effective static disorder in the chain, the free evolution of the clean Hamiltonian $H$ takes a longer time to thermalize the system.
+Therefore the transition points are highly skewed to the larger values of $\tau$.
+We obtain $\tau_c{=}0.74$ and $\tau_c{=}0.68$ for systems with nonuniform couplings $b{=}0.5$ and $b{=}1$, respectively.
+To determine the whole phase diagram of the system for nonuniform couplings, in Fig.~\ref{fig:PDs} (c), we plot $\langle r \rangle$ as a function of $b$ and $\tau$ in a system of size $L{=}16$, when the strength of the disordered kick is fixed to $\theta{=}\pi$.
+The phase boundary between the MBL and the ergodic phases in Fig.~\ref{fig:PDs}(b) are denoted by red markers.
+By decreasing $b$ (i.e. making the Ising interaction more long-range) the localization power enhances and the system can localize for longer $\tau$.
+As discussed above, decreasing $b$ induces effective disorder and thus $\tau_c$ is increased.
+To see the effect of disordered kick strength on the phase diagram, in Fig.\ref{fig:PDs} (d) we plot $\tau_c$ as a function of $\theta$ for various $b$'s.
 The area below the curves represents the MBL phase.
-As expected, by decreasing $b$ the MBL region increases confirming that the localization power is enhanced.
+As expected, by decreasing $b$ the MBL region increases which further confirms the enhancement of the localization power.

-\emph{Dynamical analysis of the MBL phase.--} Despite being very useful for determining the phase diagram, the level statistics analysis cannot fully reveal the profound underlying MBL physics in our long-range many-body system.
-In fact, it is highly insightful to investigate the dynamical properties of the system within the MBL phase by focusing on two quantities, namely entanglement entropy and imbalance.

-Two major objectives are pursued : (i) addressing the inconsistency of the MBL dynamics of entanglement entropy when the interaction continuously changes from short-range to long-range; and (ii) providing further affirmation for true existence of the MBL regime in the phase diagram extracted from the level statistic.